-- 6.1 There should be a written procedure describing the actions to be taken in the handling of all written and oral complaints regarding a possible product defect.
+6.1 There should be a written procedure describing the actions to be taken in the handling of all written and oral complaints regarding a

+- possible product defect.
 There should be a record for each individual product complaint. - 6.2 The procedure for handling product complaints shall ensure that the complaints received are investigated and followed through, and that corrective actions are taken to prevent recurring problems.
 All original details of the product complaint, investigations and subsequent corrective and preventive actions taken, including product recall should be documented in the product complaint record. - 6.3 Within the company, a person shall be designated to handle product complaints.
-This person must have the authority to initiate investigations. - 6.4 If a product defect is discovered or suspected in a batch, consideration should be given to determine whether other batches are also affected. - 6.5 Product complaint records should be retained and periodically reviewed reviewed regularly for any indication of specific or recurring problems requiring attention. to evaluate trends, product related frequencies, and severity with a view to taking additional, and if appropriate, immediate corrective action.
+This person must have the authority to initiate investigations. - 6.4 If a product defect is discovered or suspected in a batch, consideration should be given to determine whether other batches are also affected. - 6.5 Product complaint records should be retained and periodically reviewed to evaluate trends, product related frequencies, and severity with a view to taking additional, and if appropriate, immediate corrective action.